icme-workshops/intermediate-ml/index.md

 ## Pre-workshop Checklist

-1. Sign up for [Piazza](http://piazza.com/icme/summer2021/icme) (class code *icme*).
+1. Sign up for [Piazza](http://piazza.com/icme/summer2021/icme12) (class code *icme*).
 We will be using Piazza to answer questions during the workshop.
 2. You should have received a welcome email with the Zoom link and password.
-Please email us (tanishj@stanford.edu) if you haven't.
+Please email us (tanishj [at] stanford [dot] edu) if you haven't.
 3. Familiarize yourself with the schedule and see you Monday August 16th at 8:00 am PT!

 ## Schedule